 - Limit Withdrawals Through Planning – Proper budgeting and planning of cash purchases can limit your ATM transactions.
 If you have a debit card, you can also pay for merchandise at some merchants and elect to receive cash back without charges.

 - Shop Around - Don’t be afraid to shop around for programs (like senior or youth discounts), or ask if any fees in particular can be waived or reduced — especially if they are for services you have never used.
-The worst that can happen is the banker can say “No.”
+The worst that can happen is the banker can say “No.” Does no annual fee sound like a pretty good deal?
+Consider getting a no annual fee credit card, which could earn you rewards and low interest rates.

 - Use Online Services – Most banks prefer you to use their online services whenever possible; it keeps their expenses down and it's convenient for you.
 Direct deposit with your employer is a great example.
 However, check with your bank to see if any of the online transactions do charge a fee.